 There are plenty of taxis (beware of the queues) that will take you from the airport to your destination.

-Only taxis located at the gates mentioned above (Cf. “taxis location”) are allowed to take customers.
+Only taxis located at the gates mentioned above are allowed to take customers.
 These taxis can be identified by the “light” on the roof of the vehicle.

-If you are approached by people posing as taxi, when leaving the baggage claim area, we invite you to decline any proposal of transportation.
+If you are approached by people offering taxis when leaving the baggage claim area, advice you to say no. They are unofficial and overpriced!

-You can request a Uber from the Roissy Charles de Gaulle Airport.
-You just need to open the application on your phone and enter your destination as well as the package you prefer.
-The most economical is “Uberpool”, however, your trip can take longer since you will be sharing it with other people.
+You can request a Uber from Orly airport.
+You just need to open the application on your phone and enter your destination, and select your preferred vehicle.
+The cheapest is “Uberpool”, but your trip may take longer since you will be sharing it with other people.

-For further and information and tips, check out the Uber official website.
+For further information and tips, check out the Uber official website.

 A new alternative: the Grand Paris project

-This project voted in the Supervisory board in July, 10th of 2016, will allow an easier transit between the three Paris area airports.
+This project, voted in the Supervisory board in July 2016, will allow easier transit between the three airports in Paris.

-More specifically, the Orly airport will be connected to Paris by the line 14.
+The Orly airport will be connected to Paris by metro line 14.

-Indeed, the line 14 of the Parisian metro will be extended by 14 km on the south, connecting thus the Orly airport to Saint-Denis, making it the backbone of the Grand Paris.
+Line 14 of the Parisian metro will be extended 14km on the south, connecting Orly airport to Saint-Denis, making it the backbone of the Grand Paris.

-It’s in 2024 that this service will be operational.
-The goal is to reduce the transit time like as follow:
+This service will be operational in 2024.
+The goal is to reduce the transit time as follows:

 Orly airport – Issy RER : 22 minutes vs 45 minutes today